howa003/addons/Interface/AddOns/GTFO/ReadMe.txt

 * Native support for custom sounds
 * Added Dragonflight spells (world)
 * Added Dragonflight spells for Vault of the Incarnates

+5.0.1
+* Added an ignore option for lava pools and campfires
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates
+* Added Dragonflight spells for The Azure Vault

+5.0.2
+* Added Dragonflight spells (world)
+* Fixed Dragonflight spells for Vault of the Incarnates

+5.0.3
+* Added an option to ignore Icy Ground from Sennarth in Vault of the Incarnates
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates
+* Added WoD spells for Grimrail Depot
+* Added WoD spells for the Everbloom
+* Added Legion spells for Court of Stars

+5.0.4
+* Updated Wrath Classic TOC to 3.4.1
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates

+5.0.5
+* Updated for patch 10.0.5
+* Added Dragonflight spells (world)
+* Added Wrath spells for Ulduar (thanks Furento)
+* Added Wrath spells (Heroic+) (thanks wazerFPS)